Volunteer

 Lead a minimum of 6 hours of project instruction

-Remind Project members Bring snacks to one assigned Club Meeting
+Remind Project members to bring snacks to one assigned Club Meeting

 Have Project members contribute something to the holiday auction (if possible, not required)